bibin-jaimon/InterviewKit-iOS/README.md

 - Explain the design principle that you follows while developing a software [#12](https://github.com/bibin-jaimon/2023-ios-interview-prep/issues/12#issue-2086920279)
 - Design patterns used in development

-## The Behaviour
-- What do check in the PR reviews

 ## The Access control
 - Difference between fileprivate and private